ducle91/WebDriverIO/README.md

 5 Making sure text is correct / spelling is correct
 6 Making sure JavaScript interactions are working i.e. hovering, clicking, animations
 7 Making sure CSS is consistent across similar elements i.e. link styling, button styling

+Error found:
+Using chrome I make the window smaller where it would eventually changed the look into a "mobile" look.
+The hamburger menu appear, when I clicked on it I get a submenu, however when clicking on any of the
+submenu items nothing would happen.
+This is a design flaw.